Sophie's Misfortunes (2016 film)

 Sophie's Misfortunes (Les Malheurs de Sophie) is a 2016 French film written and directed by Christophe Honoré, based on the 1858 novel Sophie's Misfortunes by the Countess of Ségur.

 Plot

-Since her castle, the little Sophie can not resist the temptation of the forbidden and what she loves most is to do stupid things with her cousin Paul.
-When her parents decide to join America, Sophie is delighted.
+From her castle, the little Sophie can not resist the temptation of the forbidden and what she loves most is to do stupid things with her cousin Paul.
+When her parents decide to emigrate to America, Sophie is delighted.
 A year later, she is back in France with her horrible stepmother, Mrs. Fichini.
-But Sophie is going to count on the help of her two friends, the little girls and their mother, Madame de Fleurville to escape the clutches of that woman.
+But Sophie can count on the help of her two friends, also little girls together with their mother, Madame de Fleurville to escape the clutches of that woman.